Kwame Nkrumah: Gold Coast

-Kwame was the only child of his mother.
-Nkrumah's mother sent him to the elementary school run by a Catholic mission at Half Assini, where he proved an adept student.
-A German Roman Catholic priest by the name of George Fischer was said to have profoundly influenced his elementary school education.
-Although his mother, whose name was Elizabeth Nyanibah (1876/77–1979), later stated his year of birth was 1912, Nkrumah wrote that he was born on 21 September 1909.
-Nyanibah, who hailed from Nsuaem and belongs to the Agona family, was a fishmonger and petty trader when she married his father.
+Kwame was his mother's only child.
+She sent him to the elementary school run by a Catholic mission at Half Assini, where he proved an adept student.

+Although his mother, whose name was Elizabeth Nyanibah (1877–1979), later stated his year of birth as 1912, Nkrumah wrote that he was born on 21 September 1909.
+His mother hailed from Nsuaem and belonged to the Agona family.
+She was a fishmonger and petty trader when she married his father.
 Eight days after his birth, his father named him as Francis Nwia-Kofi after a relative but later his parents named him as Francis Kwame Ngolomah.

 He progressed through the ten-year elementary programme in eight years.
-By about 1925 he was a student-teacher in the school, and had been baptized into the Catholic faith.
+In 1925, he was a student-teacher in the school and was baptized into the Catholic faith.
 While at the school, he was noticed by the Reverend Alec Garden Fraser, principal of the Government Training College (soon to become Achimota School) in the Gold Coast's capital, Accra.
 Fraser arranged for Nkrumah to train as a teacher at his school.
 Here, Columbia-educated deputy headmaster Kwegyir Aggrey exposed him to the ideas of Marcus Garvey and W. E. B. Du Bois.
 Aggrey, Fraser, and others at Achimota thought that there should be close co-operation between the races in governing the Gold Coast, but Nkrumah, echoing Garvey, soon came to believe that only when the black race governed itself could there be harmony between the races.

-After obtaining his teacher's certificate from the Prince of Wales' College at Achimota in 1930, Nkrumah was given a teaching post at the Roman Catholic primary school in Elmina in 1931, and after a year there, was made headmaster of the school at Axim.
-In Axim, he started to get involved in politics and founded the Nzima Literary Society.
+After obtaining his teacher's certificate from the Prince of Wales' College at Achimota in 1930, Nkrumah was given a teaching post at the Roman Catholic primary school in Elmina in 1931.
+During his years at Achimota, Nkrumah was noted for his debating and leadership skills, traits that later shaped his role as a nationalist leader.

+After a year there, he was made headmaster of the school at Axim.
+In Axim, he started to get involved in politics and founded the Nzema Literary Society.
 In 1933, he was appointed a teacher at the Catholic seminary at Amissano.
-Although the life there was strict, he liked it, and considered becoming a Jesuit.
+Although life there was strict, he liked it, and considered becoming a Jesuit.
 Nkrumah had heard journalist and future Nigerian president Nnamdi Azikiwe speak while a student at Achimota; the two men met and Azikiwe's influence increased Nkrumah's interest in black nationalism.
 The young teacher decided to further his education.
 Azikiwe had attended Lincoln University, a historically black college in Chester County, Pennsylvania, west of Philadelphia, and he advised Nkrumah to enroll there.

 Nkrumah, who had failed the entrance examination for London University, gained funds for the trip and his education from relatives.
 He travelled by way of Britain, where he learned, to his outrage, of Italy's invasion of Ethiopia, one of the few independent African nations.
 He arrived in the United States, in October 1935.